 Where do the profits in a portfolio actually come from?

-The main sources are not only the obvious – the change in price of an asset -, but also the more hidden concept of carry: the profits you earn when absolutely nothing changes.
+The main sources are not only the obvious – the change in price of an asset -, but also the more hidden returns from carry: the profits you earn when absolutely nothing changes.

-Whenever I scrutinize my own portfolio, I usually realize that carry actually accounts for the majority of my profits and, more importantly, is the most stable source of income – I always look for ways to harvest more of it.
+Whenever I scrutinize my portfolio performance, I usually realize that carry actually accounts for the majority of my profits and, more importantly, is the most stable source of income – I always look for ways to harvest more of it.

 Dividends and Yield